Not sure about something? Our FAQs will help you find the answer you need!

 Please tell us if you or any of your guests have any special requirements at the time of booking.
 This can include: wheelchair accessibility, dietary requirements, vertigo, and any hearing impairments.

 When will additional guest tickets be released?

-Where additional guest tickets become available after the deadline date of Friday 20 April, these will be stated on the Graduation website on the 6 November 2018.
+Where additional guest tickets become available after the registration deadline date of Wednesday 31 October, these will be stated on the Graduation website on the 6 November 2018.

 It is advisable to only make travel and accommodation bookings based on the initial ticket allocation of two tickets, as there is no guarantee of extra tickets being available.

 What will happen to my guest tickets if I live overseas?

 Regardless of the venue for your graduation, if you have a permanent address outside of the UK, your guest tickets will be held for collection on the day from the Pavilion before the ceremony.
 Make sure you have your student card to collect your tickets.

 Can I reserve additional tickets online and pay for them later?

 No. You cannot reserve additional tickets and pay for them later.